-My work has always explored the body as a place rather than an object, and the APERTURE works evolve into a new kind of structural complexity while at the same time evoking the body as an open space of possibility connected with the earth but also to space at large.
+My work has always explored the body as a place rather than as an object.
+The APERTURE works evolve into a new kind of structural complexity, while at the same time evoking the body as an open space of possibility connected with the earth but also to space at large.

 The outer edges of the APERTURE pieces seemingly grasp the air and indicate, in the metaphorical sense, the moment in which a body opens itself to the space around it.